Check out the answers to the most common questions about adopting from our organization!

 What is your adoption fee?

-We ask for a minimum donation of $200 to adopt.
+Our adoption fee is $250 for dog adoptions, and $100 for cat adoptions.
 Healthy adult dogs receive around $450 in care and supplies, and that cost increases depending on what health issues he dog may have.
-The $200 donation only covers a portion of the costs it takes to rescue a shelter pet, but we believe in making adoptions as affordable as possible.
-Adopters who choose this option will sign a spay/neuter contract, and all surgeries must be done by 20 weeks of age, or the adopters will be in violation of the contract and the dog must be returned.
-Please see what all is included with each $200 adoption fee below.
+The fee only covers a portion of the costs it takes to rescue a shelter pet, but we believe in making adoptions as affordable as possible.
+Please see what all is included with each adoption fee below.

 What all is included with an adoption fee?

-With your donation, your future rescue dog will be fully vetted and will have all vaccinations and medical testing that are considered age appropriate.
+With your fee, your future rescue dog will be fully vetted and will have all vaccinations and medical testing that are considered age appropriate at the time of adoption.
 After the adoption, any remaining veterinary care will be the adopter’s responsibility.
 If your pet is old enough, it will be:

 — Spayed or neutered (if older than 20 weeks of age).
-If the pet is not yet old enough for surgery, we will cover that expense at our clinic once the pet is of age.
+If the pet is not yet old enough for surgery, we will cover that expense at our clinic once the pet is of age, and your pet will be considered a foster-to-adopt during that time.

 — Current on the following vaccines: rabies (if older than 12 weeks old), bordetella, leptovirus (if older than 12 weeks old) distemper and parvovirus (after 6 weeks old).